 I Hear the Sunspot

 Yuki Fumino | One Peace Books | 2013 | 2 (of 3+)

-College student Kohei is legally deaf, with limited hearing, which has led to him being a bit of a loner; he particularly doesn’t like special treatment because of his disability.
+College student Kohei is legally deaf, with limited hearing, which has led to him being a bit of a loner; he is particularly wary about receiving special treatment because of his disability.
 One day, he meets Taichi, a fellow student who is a bit more extroverted, and, more crucially, someone who is able to see past Kohei’s deafness to the person he really is.
 Their friendship doesn’t get off to a smooth start, but it eventually becomes something even greater.
 The detailed, delicate artwork is excellent and helps accentuate both Kohei’s quiet melancholy and Taichi’s evolving feelings toward his friend.
-One Piece has been publishing this series under three titles—the original, Theory of Happiness, and the ongoing Limit—but so far, while the first can be read as a complete story, they flow into each other naturally.
+One Peace has been publishing this series under three titles—the original, Theory of Happiness, and the ongoing Limit—but so far, while the first can be read as a complete story, they flow into each other naturally.
 A must-read for fans of BL manga, and worth a look for most everyone else.

 Satoko and Nada

 Yupechika & Marie Nishimori | Seven Seas | 2017 | 1 (of 4)